 My last dinner at Nadav’s Place in Havelock Island became a sweet memory with the local sweets (Rasgulla) and it was truly tasty.

 The third day must try scuba diving nearby from the reputed dive school.
 Elephant beach is the must-visit destination for the whole day.
 Neither you should miss visiting Kalapathar Beach.
-It depends on your choices and nature of your trip.
+It depends on your choices and the nature of your trip.

 - Havelock Island is pristine, beautiful, and remote land but safe to travel alone or in a group.
 Here internet speed is too slow than Port Blair.

-- After the evening, it is safe not to stay in any beach and sometimes not permitted by the beach authorities unless any activities made by the respective resorts nearby the beach in Havelock Island.
+- After the evening, it is safe not to stay on any beach and sometimes not permitted by the beach authorities unless any activities made by the respective resorts nearby the beach in Havelock Island.

 Port Blair, Cellular Jail, Corbyn’s Cove Beach, Munda Pahar Beach, Hotel GB Oceania